 P7 N River Road Curb w/o Sidewalk, Light, and More North River Road has a sidewalk on the east side from Wards Creek Road to a bit past Classick Drive.
 There is curbing for much of this distance on the west side, but no sidewalk.
 There is also a lack of lighting, especially for crosswalks.
 Note that there is a lack of ADA ramps, including at crosswalks.
+There is an attraction, Mountain of the Rogue Mt Bike trail that can be used for hikes.
+This recreational facility should have a defined access with a path or sidewalk into town.

-P8 Classick Question Classick Drive does not have sidewalks on much of it.
-Some sections have businesses, such as a coffee shop that would attract pedestrians.
+P8 Classick Question Classick Drive was built by the mill as a truck route.
+Therefore, it lacks sidewalks on much of it.
+Some sections have businesses, such as a coffee shop or US Post Office that would attract pedestrians.
 Some sections of Classick Drive have parking for large trucks.
 This truck parking area should be defined and planned with alternate paths where it is desired to have the sidewalk closed.